 The Gold Rush vs an Amazing Race

-The Gold Rush is similar to our popular Amazing Races except this event takes participant to locations along the river and canals.
+The Gold Rush is similar to our popular Amazing Races.
+However, teams travel along the river and canals.
 It’s the best way to avoid all the traffic jams.

 The Chao Phraya river is the most important transportation artery for a network of cross-river ferries, and river taxis, which are mostly used by the long-tails boats.

 Long-Tail Boat Race Bangkok Locations